-If Your Partner Criticizes You About These 4 Things, It's Time To Break Up With Them
+If Your Guy Constantly Criticizes You About These 4 Things, Break It Off

 Relationships, even the best ones, are not always perfect.
 They are filled with conflict, and it's important to recognize that fighting in a relationship is completely normal.
 But there are some conflicts that should be considered red flags — namely, when your partner criticizes you for certain things.
 Of course, criticism comes in different forms, and not all of it is harmful.
 But some forms of criticism can have a lasting negative effect, not just on a relationship, but on your fundamental sense of self.
 Once you recognize these things, it’s important to evaluate the effect it can have on you and your relationship.

 Relationship and etiquette expert April Masini explains to Elite Daily, "When criticism is really just about preferring meat cooked well done, not rare — and not about a global criticism like, 'You're the worst cook I've ever met' — it's harmless.
 But when a partner uses criticism as a tool to maintain a power dynamic, there's abuse underfoot.
 Stinging, chronic criticism can be abusive if the point of the comments are to make the person feel bad about themselves and to manipulate them that way."

 Here are four things that your partner should never criticize you on.
 And if they do, you should probably dump them ASAP:

 1. Your Appearance

 "Any criticism that has to do with body image is generally a touchy area," says Masini.
 "For instance, height, freckles, big breasts, small breasts, big rear end, small rear end, waist size, hair, nose, skin tone — these are all areas that people tend to concern themselves with about their own bodies, and they worry about how they may appear to others."

 Masini explains that partners want to feel like they’re attractive to each other, so criticizing their appearance can have a negative effect on the relationship as a whole.